davorg/dmp/chapters/chapter10.md

 where you want to recover a little more gracefully you can catch the fatal exception.
 You do this using eval.
-If the code that is passed to eval causes an exception, the program does not die, but the error mes- sage is put in the variable $@.
+If the code that is passed to eval causes an exception, the program does not die, but the error message is put in the variable $@.
 You can therefore parse your XML documents using code like this:

 	eval { $p->parsefile($file) };